 But even more important is that you’re testing your two variants at the same time.

-An exception to this best practice is if you’re testing timing itself, such as the time of day of an email send.
-Naturally, you would need to send at two different times to test this variable.
+An exception to this best practice is if you’re testing timing itself, such as the time of day of an email being sent.
+Naturally, you would need to send it at two different times to test this variable.

 Don’t make any mid-test changes

 This is one of those temptations you’ll have to resist.
 Maybe you’re already excited about some of the results coming in.
 Maybe there is something else you’d like to change unrelated to your A/B testing.